broadinstitute/gatk-sv/CONTRIBUTING.md

 or [git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
 In a nutshell, you may create a branch with the following steps.

-Ensure you are on the `master` branch.
+Ensure you are on the `main` branch.
 ```shell
 $ git checkout master
 ```